what is ACCA

 • ACCA study groups: join study groups to keep you supported and discussed.

-• Mock Exams: take mock exams on a regular basis this will tell you whether you are ready or not.
+• Mock Exams: take mock exams regularly this will tell you whether you are ready or not.

 ACCA Fees

-Another major factor that every student must know is the ACCA qualification cost which includes registration fees, exam fees, study materials, and more.
-Check out the estimated cost of the ACCA course mentioned below.
+Another major factor that every student must know is the ACCA annual subscription which includes registration fees, exam fees, study materials, and more.
+The course fees in India are around INR 1.8 lakhs.
+The first thing that you must do is register for the course with an initial fee of Rs.
+7625.
+The next, step leads you to paying an annual subscription of Rs.
+10,000.
+You have to pay every year till the completion of the course.
+Check out the estimated cost of the ACCA course details mentioned below.

 Registration Fees

-The registration fee for the ACCA qualification is about £30 (or any other currency equivalent).
+The registration fee for the ACCA qualification is about INR 3,120 (or any other currency equivalent).
 It is a one-time payment to be made while registering with ACCA qualification.

 Exam Fees